Construction Site Injuries

 Ironworker falls 30 feet from Boston high-rise

-Settlement received for multiple fractures to ironworker who fell while erecting the steel frame of a new Boston high-rise.
+Settlement received for multiple fractures to ironworker who fell while erecting the steel frame at construction site of a new Boston high-rise.
 General contractor failed to require 100% fall protection.